webpack/webpack.js.org/src/content/configuration/other-options.md

 - `{ hash: true }`: Good for CI caching with a fresh checkout which doesn't keep timestamps and uses hashes.
 - `{ timestamp: true }`: Good for local development caching.
-- `{ timestamp: true, hash: true }`: Good for both cases mentioned above, but has a small performance hit for the initial build since the timestamps are compared first then mismatch hashes are compared which allows cheap check before file need to be read for hash.
+- `{ timestamp: true, hash: true }`: Good for both cases mentioned above.
+Timestamps are compared first, which is cheap because webpack doesn't need to read files to compute their hashes.
+Content hashes will be compared only when timestamps are the same, which leads to a small performance hit for the initial build.

 ### `module`